mborgerson/wiki-export/wiki/Power_Supply.md

 ---

 It's either a Foxlink or Delta Electronics power supply for most xboxes.
-Some are rumoured to be shipped with a Minebea brand and 1.6 xboxes are found with a “tuscany” made probably by Samsung.
+Some are rumored to be shipped with a Minebea brand and 1.6 xboxes are found with a “tuscany” made probably by Samsung.

 On a 1.0 xbox supply, there seems to be 2 types for the US 120V and EU